iLenny/RDProject/Readme.md

-#Welcome to RDProject, the cool spot
+#Welcome to RDProject, the cool place